Streaming Variational Monte Carlo: Streaming Variational Monte Carlo

 There exists an implicit posterior distribution that arises from performing SMC given by~\cite{Cremer2017},

-As the number of samples goes to infinity~\eqref{eq:filtering_elbo} can be made arbitrarily tight; as a result, the \textit{implicit} approximation to the filtering distribution~\eqref{eq:implicit_approx} will become arbitrarily close to the true posterior, $p(x_t \mid \vy_{1:t})$ almost everywhere which allows for a trade-off between accuracy and computational complexity.
+As the number of samples goes to infinity~\eqref{eq:filtering_elbo} can be made arbitrarily tight; as a result, the \textit{implicit} approximation to the filtering distribution~\eqref{eq:implicit_approx} will become arbitrarily close to the true posterior, $p(x_t \vert \vy_{1:t})$, almost everywhere which allows for a trade-off between accuracy and computational complexity.
 We note that this result is not applicable in most cases of VI due to the simplicity of variational families used.
-As an example, we showcase the accuracy of the implicit distribution in Fig. \ref{fig:flex}.
-We summarize this result in the following theorem (proof in section~\ref{prood:filtering_elbo} of the appendix). \begin{theorem}[Filtering ELBO] The filtering ELBO \eqref{eq:filtering_elbo}, $\widetilde{\mathcal{L}}_t$, is a lower bound to the logarithm of the normalization constant of the filtering distribution, $p(x_t \mid \vy_{1:t})$.
-As the number of samples, $N$, goes to infinity, $\widetilde{\mathcal{L}}_t$ will become arbitrarily close to $\log p(y_t \mid \vy_{1:t-1})$. \end{theorem}
+We summarize this result in the following theorem (see the proof in section~\ref{prood:filtering_elbo} of the appendix). \begin{theorem}[Filtering ELBO] The filtering ELBO \eqref{eq:filtering_elbo}, $\widetilde{\mathcal{L}}_t$, is a lower bound to the logarithm of the normalization constant of the filtering distribution, $p(x_t \vert \vy_{1:t})$.
+As the number of samples, $N$, goes to infinity, $\widetilde{\mathcal{L}}_t$ will become arbitrarily close to $\log p(y_t \vert \vy_{1:t-1})$. \end{theorem}

-Theorem \ref{thm:filtering_elbo} leads to the following corollary~\cite{del1996non} (proof in section~\ref{proof:corollary} of the appendix). \begin{corollary} Theorem~\ref{thm:filtering_elbo} implies that the implicit filtering distribution, $\tilde{q}(x_t \mid \vy_{1:t})$, converges to the true posterior $p(x_t \mid \vy_{1:t})$ as $N \to \infty$. \end{corollary}
+Theorem \ref{thm:filtering_elbo} leads to the following corollary~\cite{del1996non} (proof in section~\ref{proof:corollary} of the appendix). \begin{corollary} Theorem~\ref{thm:filtering_elbo} implies that the implicit filtering distribution, $\tilde{q}(x_t \vert \vy_{1:t})$, converges to the true posterior, $p(x_t~\vert~\vy_{1:t})$, as $N \to \infty$. \end{corollary}